Covered in this guide:

 March - September

-I adore the muted browns and golden colours of Autumn & Winter.
-The temperature starts to drop and the mountains start to get a dusting of snow.
+The landscape turns to a muted brown, and the temperatures continue to drop.
+The mountains usually have a dusting of snow on top.
 The daylight hours are very short, but the light is soft and beautiful to shoot in all day.
-Personally, I think the cold temperatures are worth embracing to have the incredible colours of Winter, potential snowfall and also very few tourists.
+I think the cold temperatures are worth embracing to have the incredible winter colours, potential snowfall, and very few tourists.

 what to wear for a scotland elopement